ammdias/finctrl/MANUAL.md

 Notice that I changed the field separator to a semicolon (the default in this program) and cleared all other options.
-You may change the character used to separate the fields with the [set csvsep] command.
-LibreOffice.org has the nice feature of previewing the content as it will be imported, that allows us check if everything seems ok.
+You may change the character used to separate the fields with the [set csvsep](#set-csvsep) command.
+LibreOffice.org has the nice feature of previewing the content as it will be imported, that allows us to check if everything seems ok.

 ### Advanced usage